aroraChiraag/aroraChiraag/README.md

 - 👋 Hi, I’m @aroraChiraag
 - 👀 I’m interested in ...
 Competitive Coding, Machine Learning and Deep Learning
-- 🌱 I’m currently learning ...
-Data Science and Analytics from Seneca College
+- 🌱 I’m new grad ...
+Bachelor's of Data Science and Analytics from Seneca College
 - 💞️ I’m looking to collaborate on ...
 Kaggle Competition and Other Data Science projects
 - 📫 How to reach me ... chiragarorace@gmail.com or (647)-917-8158